ianthemazer/ianfabian/Video Games Sales Data Capstone 2 Project.md

-I wanted to see the range of dates covered in the data
+I wanted to see the range of dates covered in the data:
 ```python
 print(game_sales['year'].min())
 print(game_sales['year'].max())